By: AY1920S1-CS2103T-W12-3 Since: SEPT 2019 Licence: MIT

 -

-entries are characterized by the negative values in their display box.
-The difference can be observed in the example usage below. -
+Note that outTransactions differ frominTransactions in the display amount.
+Theinentries are characterized by the positive value within their display box whilst theoutentries are characterized by the negative values in their display box.
+The difference can be observed in the example usage below.

 4.2.3.
 Example Usages